SumoLogic/sumologic-kubernetes-collection/deploy/docs/SideBySidePrometheus.md

     --create-namespace
 ```

-If you are installing the helm chart in Openshift platform, you can do the following:
+If you are installing the Sumo Logic Kubernetes collection Helm Chart in Openshift platform using the solution
+with limiting the scope of the interaction of our Prometheus Operator, you can do the following:

 ```bash
 helm upgrade --install my-release sumologic/sumologic \